jpagnan0/asynchrony-in-javascript-quiz-nyc-web-111918/README.md

 (X) False

-?: In a language without asynchronous processing (something not like JavaScript), if a web request is made the code will not process until the response is received and handled.
+?: In a language without asynchronous processing (something not like JavaScript), if a web request is made, the following code will not process until the response is received and handled.

 (X) True